 The first year provides you with the opportunity to take a variety of courses needed to pursue the degree of your choice.
 You can also keep your options open and take the time to identify program areas that interest you.
 Student advisers will work with you to help select classes that meet general degree requirements.
 That way, when you are ready to choose a major or program you will likely have the prerequisites in place.

-Students accepted into the University of Regina’s Elementary or Middle Years programs can complete their first year at Great Plains College.
+Students accepted into the University of Regina’s Elementary or Middle Years programs or the University of Saskatchewan's Early Middle Years program can complete their first year at Great Plains College.
 University of Saskatchewan and Secondary Education students can also take courses toward their program as full-time or part-time students.
 An adviser will assist you with course selection to fit your Education program.

 Students interested in obtaining a Bachelor of Science in Nursing (BSN) from the University of Saskatchewan can take their first year, 30 credit hours, of pre-professional Arts and Science courses at Great Plains College.